 Year Three expands the students newly developed clinical mastery to ensure the advanced clinical practitioner has the knowledge, skills and behaviours to become a role-model with a responsibility to disseminate knowledge, mentor and motivate as an innovative practitioner within their scope of practice encompassing the four pillars of advanced practice (Health Education England 2017).
 The students will drive service improvements, and further develop their area of expertise to improve care and services for the client group they are treating.
-The eportfolio will be completed in advance of the End Point assessment and will form part of the criteria for the student to move through the gateway at a tripartite review.
+The completion of the eportfolio provides assurance to the student, partners and the University that the required level of practice has been achieved.